EternityForest/AnyoneCanDoIt/MathELI5.md

 assigning values to outcomes based on the whole picture.

-But they should not expect to win, as everyone knows, the house always wins.
+But they should not expect to win, as everyone knows, the house always wins(when averaged over the long run)

 In a real casino, the games may be designed such that most people do in fact win.
 This is possible if a few people have really big losses.
 If ten people win a dollar, but the eleventh loses
 $20, on average, the players are still losing money, and if one plays long enough,